pythonquick/innernet-blog/content/post/elixir/pi-calculation.md

+---
-Title: Calculate pi on Raspberry using Elixir
+title: "Calculate pi on Raspberry using Elixir"
-Date: 2018-03-14
+date: 2018-03-14
-Category: Elixir
-Tags: raspberry-pi,elixir
+category:
+- elixir
+featured: true
+tags:
+- raspberry-pi
+- elixir
 slug: calculate-pi-on-raspberry-using-elixir
+---

 Elixir is a modern, functional programming language, based on the Erlang runtime environment.
 Erlang has a long history of being a robust platform for building